astrojose9/Fulmar/docs/source/Installation.rst

 Using pip
 ---------

-FULMAR can be installed conveniently using pip:
+FULMAR can be installed conveniently using ``pip``:

 .. code-block:: bash

     pip install fulmar-astro

-If you have multiple versions of Python and pip on your machine, make sure to use pip3.
+If you have multiple versions of Python and pip on your machine, make sure to use ``pip3``.
 Try:

 .. code-block:: bash